rxhl/dlt-databricks/README.md

 ### 2. Create transformations

-a.
-Open up a Databricks notebook and run the SQL commands found in the `transformations` directory
+- Open up a Databricks notebook and run the SQL commands found in the `transformations` directory

-b.
-Click on **Workflows** in the sidebar > Delta Live Tables > Create pipeline
+- Click on **Workflows** in the sidebar > Delta Live Tables > Create pipeline

-c.
-Select the notebook you just created in the pipeline creation wizard
+- Select the notebook you just created in the pipeline creation wizard

-d.
-Select **Triggered** for the pipeline mode and hit **Create**
+- Select **Triggered** for the pipeline mode and hit **Create**

-e.
-Click **Start** on the pipeline window
+- Click **Start** on the pipeline window

-f.
-Databricks would now start creating the pipeline, populate your medallion tables, and generate a dependency graph
+Databricks would now start creating the pipeline, populate your medallion tables, and generate a dependency graph.
 You can modify the pipeline any time including the schedule and target tables.

 ## Reference